 4. Student Organizational Discipline

-Student Organizations are subject to this Code.
-Any Student Organization accused of committing or attempting to commit one or more of the following acts of misconduct is subject to conduct procedures in accordance with the Addendum “Student Organization Code of Conduct Procedures.”
+Student Organizations are subject to this Policy.
+Any Student Organization accused of committing or attempting to commit one or more of the following acts of misconduct is subject to conduct procedures in accordance with the Addendum “Student Organization Conduct Procedures.”

 B. PROHIBITED NON-ACADEMIC CONDUCT